Tanushx23/finance-rag/README.md

 > "You spent 1750 on Food...
 400+600+350+500=1850... the correct total is 1850."

-Fix: a tool-calling agent that routes each question to one of three tools:
+Fix: a tool-calling agent that routes each question to one of four tools:
 - **`compute_total_spent`** — exact pandas computation for totals, counts, averages, and date ranges
 - **`get_top_transaction`** — deterministic max/min lookup for "most expensive" / "cheapest" questions
+- **`get_category_breakdown`** — ranked spending by category, with exact percentages
 - **`semantic_search`** — FAISS retrieval for genuinely open-ended questions

 The LLM only picks a tool and phrases the result — it never does the math.